New Update: Superhuman AI launched and is completely changing how I use email.

 - Activations: Users that have crossed an activation threshold.
 This could be time-based (spent 60 total minutes in-app over the course of X days), or usage-based (sent Y emails over the first Z days).

-Superhuman is jumping straight from the sign-up step to activation through its hands-on consultation at the beginning of every user’s journey.
+Superhuman jumps straight from the sign-up step to activation through its hands-on consultation at the beginning of every user’s journey.
+It’s brilliant and not scalable – but that’s the point.

 Activated users have a higher likelihood of using the product long-term, which translates into a higher lifetime value, or LTV.